 The FG Knot

 For saltwater fishing or fish that can really pull, we’ll switch to the FG Knot if we are tying braid to mono/flouro line.
-This knot is significantly harder to tie, but rewards you with an almost 100% transfer of strength.
+This knot is significantly harder to tie, but rewards you with an almost 100% transfer of strength which makes it popular in saltwater fishing.

 There are all sorts of instructions on tying it, but the method in this video (which is replicated in the written/illustrated instructions here) is the best.
 The key to tying this knot successfully is using all your limbs to maintain tension on both lines throughout.
 Again, no issues with using fluorocarbon with this knot.
 Check the illustration or video below, or visit our FG knot tying page.